Legoland California: Theme park

-Explorer Island
+Dino Valley (formerly Explorer Island)

-Explorer Island is a section with themes of dinosaurs and exploration.
+Dino Valley is a section with themes of dinosaurs and exploration.
 It contains a large sand area where children may dig for "fossils" and the Gerstlauer-built Coastersaurus mini steel roller coaster, a close copy of the Legoland Germany junior coaster Drachenjagd, with a ride duration of approximately 2 minutes.
 It was installed in 2004 by Ride Entertainment Group, who handles all of Gerstlauer's operations in the Western Hemisphere.

 Explorer Island was previously named Dino Island.
 When the Village Green/Explore Village area was taken over by Heartlake City, the Fairy Tale Brook boat ride and Safari Trek on-rail driving ride (originally a walking trail showing life-size African animals built with LEGO bricks) were counted as part of the renamed Explorer Island.
 These rides date back to the opening of the park.

+Explorer Island was rethemed and renamed "Dino Valley" and opened on March 22nd, 2024.

-LEGO Friends Heartlake City
+The LEGO Movie World (formerly LEGO Friends Heartlake City and DUPLO Village)

-The Heartlake City section, which opened on May 21, 2015, is based on the LEGO Friends brand marketed to girls.
+The Heartlake City section, which opened on May 21, 2015, is based on the Lego Friends brand marketed to girls.
 The area features Heartlake Fountain, a water play area; Friends Forever Stage, where musical performances occur; Heartlake Stables, a play area and building zone; and Mia's Riding Camp, a carousel.

 Heartlake City replaced Duplo Village, which included a set of musical fountains and water features collectively called the "Water Works".
 A temporary installation of the sets from The Lego Movie opened in 2014 at Duplo Village.

 "DUPLO Playtown", a play area for little kids, and "LEGOLAND Express", a mini locomotive ride through the Playtown used to be in the Duplo Village/Heartlake City area.
 When Heartlake City opened, "DUPLO Playtown" and "LEGOLAND Express" became part of the nearby area, Fun Town.
 On May 9, 2019, DUPLO Playtown reopened in the queue of the Kid Power Tower.
-In that same year, Heartlake City was removed and replaced with a Lego Movie themed area.
+In that same year, Heartlake City was removed and replaced with a Lego Movie themed area in 2021.